Counseling Stock Photos

 Representation matters, and nappy is an amazing source of great images that should not be missed.

 Popular among web designers and app developers, Pexels’ tagline is “Empowering Creators.”
-Their goal is to provide access to rare high-quality photos.
+Their goal is to provide access to rare high-quality photos that can be used as counseling stock photos.
 The photos on Pexels are vivid and vibrant, as their team of photo curators tends towards the eye-catching advertising type of photographs.
 Dazzling colors, a variety of subjects and settings, and diversified content are the name of the game on this website.

 Meant for use on product designs, websites, and apps, their photos are more universally appealing than Unsplash.
 Where Unsplash might be a little dark and artsy at times, Pexels leans towards bouncy and bright.
 Browsing through their collection is simple.
 You can search for themes, locations, and even emotions!